Ray Malavasi

-Early years
+Early life

 Born in Passaic, New Jersey, Malavasi grew up in neighboring Clifton and graduated from Clifton High School in 1948; as a member of the football team, he called plays from his position as offensive tackle, because he was the player best able to remember the playbook.

 Malavasi then entered the U.S. Military Academy at West Point, starting at offensive guard for the Cadet football team.
 Under head coach Earl Blaik and line coach Vince Lombardi, Malavasi played two years, with Blaik rating him as the greatest line prospect during his tenure at the academy.
 That potential disappeared when Malavasi was one of 90 cadets who left in the wake of a cheating scandal in August 1951.

 Malavasi left to attend Mississippi State University, earning a degree in engineering while serving as an assistant under head coach Murray Warmath in 1952 and also receiving an Army ROTC commission.
 In 1953, he tried out and was released by the NFL's Philadelphia Eagles, then served as line coach with the Fort Belvoir army unit for two years beginning in 1954.

 After his military service, Malavasi accepted an assistant's role with the University of Minnesota in 1956, also under Warmath, spending two seasons with the Golden Gophers.
 He took a similar position with Memphis State University in 1958.
 Three years in Tennessee led to a single year with the Wake Forest University in 1961.